 Knobs

 There’s no denying that the most common cabinet hardware out there is knobs.
-Unlike other gears, cabinet knobs are a ton easier to install.
-You don’t need much equipment for this because they’re typically installed with one screw.
+Unlike other gears, cabinet knobs are much easier to install.
+You don’t need many tools for this since they are typically installed with just one screw.

 You can also consider installing cabinetry knobs with fancy finishes.
 When you shop for a cabinet knob, you’ll notice various types sold in the market, from acrylic, leather, metal, and even wood.
 These options are made depending on your cabinet door aesthetic requirement.